zopefoundation/zc.recipe.rhrc/src/zc/recipe/rhrc/README.txt

     ... """ % dict(dest=demo))

 Normally the recipe writes scripts to /etc/init.d.
-We can override the destivation, which we've done here, using a demonstration directory.
+We can override the destination, which we've done here, using a demonstration directory.
 We specified a that it should get run-script source from the zope section.
 Here the zope section is simply a configuration section with a run-script option set directly, but it could have been